NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 • Cannot work for Japanese companies or clients — strictly for those working remotely for non-Japanese employers

-• Currently available to citizens of countries that have visa reciprocity arrangements with Japan (check MOFA Japan for current list)
+• Available to citizens of ~50 countries with tax treaties + visa reciprocity arrangements with Japan (check MOFA Japan for current list)

 3